matheusboaro/dino-feature-extraction-dataset/README.md

 # DINO Attention Layers Vizualization

-Tutorial on how to extract features from Dino attention layers and save.
+Tutorial on how to extract features from DINO's attention layers.

 ## Content
-- Function do extract o matrixes from the attetion layers.
+- Extraction of the attetion layers' matrixes.
-- Save as .npz files.
+- Saving as .npz files.
 - Attention matrixes vizualization.

 ## Dino Source Code